-Before discussing the best varieties for container vegetable gardening, it’s important to understand a few basics about growing vegetables in containers.
+Before discussing the best varieties of vegetables for container gardening, it’s important to understand a few basics.

 Containers for Patio Vegetable Gardening